 The Plan Administrator may contract with provider networks, as listed in the About Your Plan section.
-Vision care professionals who participate in a network (in-network providers) have agreed to negotiated rates.
-The Plan bases payment on the fee schedule for covered services.
+Dentists and other dental care professionals who participate in a network (in-network providers) have agreed to negotiated rates.
+The Plan bases payment on the reasonable fee (as defined in the Definitions section) for covered services.
 Generally, in-network providers accept scheduled amounts as full reimbursement for covered services.